flotools/flotools/README.md

 - Activate Inspector: /
 - Deactivate Inspector: Shift+/
+ - Note that this overrides the Pro Tools shortcut for "Link Timeline and Edit Selection."
+To link and unlink the timeline and edit selection, use the Options menu instead.
 - Speak Track Name, Select Track Pop-Up Menu: t
-- Speak/Open Inserts A through J: 1 through 0
+- Speak/Open Inserts A through J:	1 through 0 on the numbers row
-- Assign Inserts A through J: Command+1 through 0
+- Assign Inserts A through J:	Command+1 through 0 on the numbers row
+ - Note that Command+1 through 7 are shortcuts for selecting Pro Tools edit tools.
+There are alternative shortcuts located within the F keys.
+See the Pro Tools Keyboard Shortcuts pdf for details.
+ - Note that, when flo Tools Inspector is active,  the macro for assigning Insert J (Command+0) overrides the Pro Tools shortcut for "Quantize Clip to Nearest Grid."
+Use the Clip menu or deactivate Flo Tools Inspector with Shift+/ to pass through the shortcut.
-- Speak/Open Sends A through J: Control+1 through 0
+- Speak/Open Sends A through J:	Control+1 through 0 on the numbers row
-- Assign Sends A through J: Command+Control+1 through 0
+- Assign Sends A through J:	Command+Control+1 through 0 on the numbers row
 - Speak/Select Track Input: i
 - Speak/Select Instrument Input: Option+i
 - Speak/Select Track Output: o